-Lawrencetown's facilities include change houses, a canteen, showers, flush toilets, abundant parking, and boardwalks.
+Lawrencetown's facilities include change houses, cold showers, flush toilets, abundant parking, and boardwalks.

 Lawrencetown can experience exceptionally high surf conditions as a result of tropical storms and hurricanes.
 In 1995, the lifeguards closed the beach for swimming or restricted beach use to a limited area on six days.
 Considerable media attention was received as surf conditions peaked at over four metres on several occasions.
 Lawrencetown's rough conditions can create many currents and rips which can be dangerous for non-confident or weak swimmers.
 Distressed rescues during high surf days at Lawrencetown are not uncommon.

-The lifeguards supervise a 200 metre area situated close to the lifeguard hut and canteen area.
+The lifeguards supervise a 200 metre area situated close to the lifeguard hut.
 The lifeguards open two lifeguard stations on busier days and incorporate regular walk patrols to keep swimmers away from rips, or higher surf areas like the reef.